ashoke-maity/Minor_project_TIU/README.md

 ## Overview

-The Alumni Association platform is designed to foster lifelong connections between alumni and Government Engineering College.
-Through both web and mobile applications, the platform facilitates networking, mentorship, donations, job opportunities, and community building — strengthening the bond between alumni and their alma mater.
+The Alumni Association platform is designed to foster lifelong connections between alumni and Colleges.
+Through the web, the platform facilitates networking, mentorship, donations, job opportunities, and community building, strengthening the bond between alumni and their alma mater.

 ---